MrC-D3/design_patterns/README.md

-What I did on a fresh ubuntu:22.04 docker container:
+What to do on a docker container (ubuntu:20.04 or 22.04):
     apt-get update
     apt-get install -y
         locales